matrix-hacks/adium-matrix/README.md

 ## Install

+A built version is included in the repository.
+You can simply run `make install` to install it into your Adium directory.

+### Building

-You will need Xcode and Adium.
+You will need Xcode.

 All dependencies are bundled for convenience.